-- (c) The Employer requires the lifeguards to be able to maintain the Lifesaving Society's fitness level. - (i) The Employer has the right to request lifeguards to perform the items in the above award at any time at the Silver level; - (ii) The Employer will pay the Lifesaving Society fee for this award once a year; - (iii) Lifeguards who are not capable or meeting the fitness requirements at any time have ten (I0) days to show they are capable to doing the items; and - (iv) If they do not meet this requirement suspended without pay until they are capable of meeting the requirement. - (v) Grievance procedures as per Collective Agreement for this section. - (vi) All new employees will be given proper orientation and training before the start of their first shift and ongoing training shall be provided to all staff as required by the City. (revised March 1, 1998)
+- III) At least one in service includes a training certification program for staff. - iv) For the purpose of inservice training, employee shall be paid a minimum of two (2) hours at the regular rate.
+(Added March 1,2001) - b) Lifeguards are required when posted to attend Department staff meetings: - i) One hour sessions at a maximum of seven times per year. - ii) Be paid for the one hour only without overtime, and - iii) Every effort will be made to conduct quarterly meetings when most staff are on site. - c) The Employer requires the lifeguards to be able to maintain the Lifesaving Society's fitness level. - i) The Employer has the right to request lifeguards to perform the items in the above award at any time at the Silver level; - ii) The Employer will pay the Lifesaving Society fee for this award once a year; - Lifeguards who are not capable of meeting the fitness requirements at any time have ten (10) days to show they are capable of doing the items; and - iv) If they do not meet this requirement suspended without pay until they are capable of meeting the requirement. - v) Grievance procedures as per Collective Agreement for this section.

+vi) All new employees will be given proper orientation and training before the start of their first shift and ongoing training shall be provided to all staff as required by the City.
+(Added March 1,2001)